SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

       init_TCD0() - If present.
     init_millis() - This is called to kick off millis() timekeeping.
-This will configure TCD0 or any TCB if it is used for millis as well. initVariant() - A rare few libraries define this for stuff they need to run before setup. onAfterInit() - Default simply retuns 0.
+This will configure TCD0 or any TCB if it is used for millis as well. initVariant() - A rare few libraries define this for stuff they need to run before setup. onAfterInit() - Default simply returns 0.
 Can be overridden.
 If 0 is returned, enable interrupts. setup() - Finally the normal setup() is called loop() - and the normal loop(), called continually.
 ```